survival-lumc/CauseSpecCovarMI/README.md

 ### Reproducing illustrative analysis

-The original dataset on which the illustrative analysis was performed could not be shared, however a synthetic version is provided.
+The original dataset on which the illustrative analysis was performed could not be shared, however a synthetic version is provided in the package as `CauseSpecCovarMI::da`.
 This will yield similar results after the imputation procedure, but not comparable for complete-case analysis.
 On a cluster using SLURM, you can run

 ```bash
 sbatch analysis/run-illustrative-analysis.sh